How to achieve a successful programme implementation?

 Here are 4 factors that will sustain your initiative and lead to a successful programme implementation:

-(1) Clarity in all areas - especially of the business need for the change, of the specifics of the change, the benefits of the change, and most importantly the impacts of the change.
+(1) Clarity about the business drivers for the change, about what will change, about the business benefits that will be derived from the change, and honesty about the impacts of the change.

-(4) Capability - constant attention to the management of the projects and initiatives that are delivering the capabilities into your organisation that will deliver the benefits.
+(4) Capability - constant attention to the management of the projects that are delivering the resources from which the business benefits will be derived.